UP

 C. Mechelen (a large tavern on the Market Square rented by his father where Vermeer and his family lived after the Flying Fox

-D. Oud Langendijck (studio & living quarters where Vermeer resided with his wife, children and mother-in-law, Maria Thins)
+D. Groot Serpent (studio & living quarters where Vermeer resided with his wife, children, and mother-in-law, Maria Thins?)

-After Jan died in 1597, Neeltge married Claes Corstiaensz van der Minne (c.
-1548–1618) in the same year.
-Claes was a tavern keeper and professional musician who lived in De Drie Hamers in Beestenmarkt.3 Claes owned a lute, a trombone, a shawm, two violins and a "cornet."
-Jan's death left Neeltge with three young children.
+After Jan's death in 1597, Neeltge married Claes Corstiaensz van der Minne (c.
+1548–1618)..
+Claes was a tavern keeper and professional musician who lived at De Drie Hamers in Beestenmarkt.
+Claes owned a lute, a trombone, a shawm, two violins, and a "cornet."
+After Jan's death Neeltge was left with three young children.
 Claes had also been previously married and had a teenage son.
 His father was a barber and a singer/musician who arrived in Delft sometime before 1553.

-Members of the Balthasar's family testified as witnesses for both father and son, but Balthasar was found guilty and imprisoned in Antwerp during these hearings.
+Members of Balthasar's family testified as witnesses for both father and son, but Balthasar was found guilty and imprisoned in Antwerp during these hearings.
 His son Balthens was also arrested and put in jail.
 Two of their accomplices were convicted and beheaded.
-After Balthasar gave authorities a full confession and the names of the remaining members of the counterfeit gang he was freed.
-In a document of 1627 Balthasar was described "an artful master of clockmaking and other wonderful inventions."
-In 1631, he went to Delft where he was active in metalwork and clockwork.
+After Balthasar gave authorities a full confession and the names of the remaining members of the counterfeit gang, he was freed.
+In a document of 1627, Balthasar was described "an artful master of clockmaking and other wonderful inventions."
+In 1631, he went to Delft, where he was active in metalwork and clockwork.

 Parents